carlalbc/URPP_tutorials/Productivity_tools_GNUdatamash.md

 Open the terminal and in the command-line print numbers from 1 to 10 using **seq** 10, then send the result into datamash using pipe (|) and sum the values from the first and only field:

 ```
+#Sum values from the sequence 1..10

-seq 10 | datamash sum 1  #sum values from the sequence 1..10
+seq 10 | datamash sum 1

+#sum values from the sequence 1..10 and calculate the mean

 seq 10 | datamash sum 1 mean 1  #sum values from the sequence 1..10 and calculate the mean

 ```

+:+1: